boostercloud/booster/docs/README.md

 Booster injects two parameters to the reducer functions:

-- `event` - The event object that has triggered this reducer
+- `event` - The event object that triggered the reducer
 - `currentEntity?` - A possible entity generated from a previous call to the reducer. **This parameter is optional**, and will be `undefined` when an event occurred for the very first time.

 This is the place to write business logic for your data generation.